DraconDev/tiles/plan.md

 add icons to sidebar places such as home, downloads, documents, etc, persis change we make here

-preferably we want to star by clicking not by
+preferably we want to star by clicking not by pressing ctrl b and it also need a better icon